-I Am the Lord Your God: Christian Reflections on the Ten Commandments, edited by Carl Braaten and Christopher Seitz (Eerdmans, 2005).
+I Am the Lord Your God: Christian Reflections on the Ten Commandments, edited by Carl Braaten and Christopher Seitz (Grand Rapids: Eerdmans, 2005).

 Explores the place of the Ten Commandments in contemporary society and for catechesis.
-Features introductory contributions from Philip Turner and Christopher Seitz on the Decalogue in church and society.
-Then essays on the ten commandments: Thomas Oden ("No Other Gods"), David Bentley Hart ("God or Nothingness"), Ephraim Radner ("Taking the Lord's Name in Vain"), Markus Bockmuehl ("Keeping it Holy" [Sabbath in NT and OT]), William Cavanaugh ("Killing in the Name of God"), Bernd Wannenwetsch (Killing), Robert Jenson ("Male and Female He Created Them"), Reinhard Hütter (Bearing False Witness), Carl Bratten "Sins of the Tongue" [Bearing False Witness]), R. R. Reno ("God or Mammon").
+Features introductory contributions from Philip Turner and Christopher Seitz on the Decalogue in church and society, followed by these essays on the Ten Commandments: Thomas Oden ("No Other Gods"), David Bentley Hart ("God or Nothingness"), Ephraim Radner ("Taking the Lord's Name in Vain"), Markus Bockmuehl ("Keeping it Holy" [on Sabbath in NT and OT]), William Cavanaugh ("Killing in the Name of God"), Bernd Wannenwetsch (Killing), Robert Jenson ("Male and Female He Created Them"), Reinhard Hütter (Bearing False Witness), Carl Bratten "Sins of the Tongue" [Bearing False Witness]), R. R. Reno ("God or Mammon").
 Concludes with essays by Robert Louis Wilken ("Keeping the Commandments") and Gilbert Meilaender ("Hearts Set to Obey").

 Stanley Hauerwas and Will Willimon, The Truth About God: The Ten Commandments in Christian Life (Abingdon, 1999).